Other Standard Thatching Features

 Typically, the thatcher will have stopped work, on the upper courses, in the main roof; when the lower ones started to turn, to create the first valley of the lower extension.
 These upper courses are now brought over the completed section of ridge, continuing as straightwork.
 It is good practice to thatch over the ridge, in the same fashion, as a very small eyebrow window… By bringing the first two courses right over the ridge, then fading out more as necessary.
 A full thickness of thatch, over the lead work, will thus be created.
 A line may show, in reed thatching; where this upper straightwork sits on top of the turning valley thatch… The price paid, for mixing the two groups of features together.

 Thatching a saddle… Using a butts up ridge.
 The left image shows the top of the extension, with one half of it’s roof and ridge complete.
-The right hand photo shows the completed feature, with some lead sheeting discreetly placed.
+The right hand photo shows the completed extension ridge, with some lead sheeting; ready for covering as the main coatwork sweeps over this feature.

 Circular thatch… Round and round.